horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/balance/why-the-exchange-rate-dor-the-token-not-shown.md

-# Why the exchange rate for the token not shown?
+# Why the exchange rate for token not shown?

 Unstoppable obtains token exchange rates from multiple third party sources which track market prices in real time.